 - Provide the Register of Insolvencies entry

-- Provide a claim form and a detailed statement of affairs, which will tell creditors all about your financial position
+- Provide a claim form and a detailed statement of affairs, which will tell creditors about your financial position

 - Disclose any excluded assets and any payments you have agreed to make and the likely outlays and distribution prospects.